radareorg/radare2-book/basic_commands/mapping_files.md

     - 14 /bin/zsh @ 0x499999 ; r

-Print some hexadecimal values from /bin/zsh
+To print hexadecimal values from /bin/zsh:

     [0x00000000]> px @ 0x499999

-To unmap these files simply use the `o-` command giving the file descriptor as argument:
+To unmap files use `o-` command.
+Pass required file descriptor to it as an argument:

     [0x00000000]> o-14